FAQ: Where to get the Wubi Input Method

 Q: How do I enable Wubi input in Windows?

-A: Microsoft Wubi is available in Windows 8.1!
+A: Microsoft Wubi is available in Windows 8.1 and Windows 10!
 For other versions of Windows, it can be obtained elsewhere.
 (If you have a different OS, you may already have Wubi!
 See the Android and Ubuntu IME pages.)

 The Microsoft Wubi input method is in the "Simplified, China" and

 Singapore" language settings of Windows 8.1 and later.